| ISRAEL'SEXPIRED

 Israeli racism.
 Zionism centered on the creation of a specifically Jewish state in which

 Jews would be protected and privileged over non-Jews.
+The al Aqsa

-- By Francis A. Boyle, 17 December 2000.
+Intifada and international law By Francis A. Boyle, 17 December 2000.
 The closest

 historical analogue to what was offered in the peace negotiations of 1992 is a bantustan